Robodragon48/my_category5scouting/README.md

 ## How can I contact the development team?

-You can use the social features of GitHub to submit suggestions and bug reports, or you can contact the development team at email@carolinakinetic.com.
+You can use the social features of GitHub to submit suggestions and bug reports, or you can contact the development team at [this form](https://form.jotform.com/63274691259162).